-As Matt,31, lay in hospital bed hooked up to machines, his family didn’t know if he would survive.
+As he lay in hospital bed hooked up to machines, Matt’s family didn’t know if he would survive.

-“It was a horrendous time because we were terrified he would die, but we also knew that even if he didn't, his life would never be the same,” his mother Anne recalls.
+Anne recalls: “It was a horrendous time because we were terrified he would die, but we also knew that even if he lived, his life would never be the same.

-Initially Matt couldn't talk, walk or even sit up by himself.
-He would have to relearn everything from brushing his teeth, to cutting up his food, to speaking - absolutely everything.
+Initially Matt couldn't talk, walk, or even sit up by himself.
+He would have to relearn everything from brushing his teeth to cutting up his food and speaking.

 Within a few days of uttering his first words he announced his first goal - he was going to ski by the end of 2011.

 Matt said: “Despite a few raised eyebrows from my doctors, I was determined to ski again.
 I obviously love doing it.
-The beauty of skiing is that you can enjoy it at any level.
-I also loved watching it, especially the freestyle skiers who do creative, stylish and incredible tricks.
 I knew I wanted to be on the mountains again, surrounded by skiers.”

 Matt spent a total of seven months in hospital and then rehabilitation, where he received physiotherapy, occupational therapy and speech and language therapy.

-Matt began training like mad and by the end December 2011 he was back on skis, on real snow on the baby slopes of Le Tour, Chamonix, while in July 2012 he walked 300 metres carrying an Olympic Torch in the Torch Relay for the London 2012 Olympics.
+He then devoted himself to training, and by the end of 2011 he was back on skis, on real snow on the baby slopes of Le Tour, Chamonix, while in July 2012 he walked 300 metres carrying an Olympic Torch for the London 2012 Olympics.

 In October 2014, he decided to really test his walking and walked the 26.2 miles of the Amsterdam Marathon.
 It took him nine and a half hours, but he refused to give up and staggered across the finish line after dark, long after anyone else, but with the biggest grin on his face.

-Although Matt still has a few problems with his balance and being in loud environments he maintains a positive attitude and good sense of humour towards his brain injury effects.
+Although Matt still has a few problems with his balance and being in loud environments he maintains a positive attitude and genuine pride in his achievements.

 The Road to the Top of the Mountain allows the reader to accompany Matt on his recovery path as, supported by friends, family and the ski community at large, he battled his way back to an independent life with many adventures on the way in Europe and America.
 It also explains in a basic way how the brain works and what happens when it is damaged.
 It is an uplifting story of great hope and determination as told by his mother, Anne, with contributions from Matt throughout.